fix precession/spin command

 with n defining the direction of the anisotropy, and K (in eV) its intensity.
 If K>0, an easy axis is defined, and if K<0, an easy plane is defined.

-In both cases, the choice of (x y z) imposes the vector direction for the force.
-Only the direction of the vector is important; it’s length is ignored.
+In all cases, the choice of (x y z) only imposes the vector directions for the forces.
+Only the direction of the vector is important; it’s length is ignored (the entered vectors are normalized).

 Restart, fix_modify, output, run start/stop, minimize info: